 The person who is affirming or swearing to a document must be present before a notary public or commissioner of oaths and must have proper identification such as an authentic driver’s license, a current passport, or any other recent government-issued photo identification to confirm his/her identity.
 The signing of the document must be done in the presence of either a notary public or commissioner of oaths.
 Both the notary public and commissioner of oaths are not liable for what’s written in the legal document, they are only answerable for the signature of the person who is signing the document.

-JCA LAW OFFICE provides both notarial services and commissioner of oaths.
+If you are looking for a notary public in Toronto, JCA LAW OFFICE provides both notarial services and commissioner of oaths.
 You may visit our office at 168B Eglinton Ave.
-East, Toronto, ON.
-We also have a satellite office conveniently located in the same building where our Philippine Consulate office is currently located at 4th Floor Suite 406 of 160 Eglinton Ave.
-East, Toronto, ON.
-Our office hours are from Mon-Fri 9 AM – 6 PM, Sat 9 AM – 2 PM.
+East, Toronto, ON, just a few steps away from the Philippine Consulate office in Toronto.
+Nearest intersection is Eglinton Ave.
+East and Redpath Ave.
+Our office hours are from Mon-Fri 9 AM – 6 PM, Saturdays by appointment.
 We are closed on Sundays and Canadian Holidays.
 You may give us a call at (Phone): 1-855-522-5290, or text us at 647-367-1634.
-You may also send us an email at email@example.com.
+You may also send us an email at firstname.lastname@example.org.